sulissss/DL_Project/README.md

    - `G35_BaselineModel.ipynb` — evaluates pretrained ViCLIP using cosine similarity
    - `G35_First_Improvement.ipynb` — introduces attention and loss-based training
    - `G35_Second_Improvement.ipynb` — adds fusion layers and frame sampling
+   - `Cosine_Gap_Analysis.ipynb` - evaluates the effectiveness of the loss functions used in our experiments

 Models are saved to Drive, and loss plots are generated after each run.